 An RSTA transmitting a Ranging NDP Announcement frame and a DL NDP after receiving an UL NDP as a response of a Location variant TB Uplink Sounding Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Location variant TB Uplink Sounding Trigger frame.
-11.22.6.4.3.4 TB Measurement Reporting Part
+11.22.6.4.3.4 Measurement Reporting Part

-The last part of each TB Measurement phase instance is the TB Measurement Reporting phase and appears SIFS time after the TB Measurement Sounding phase.
+The last part of each Position Measurement phase instance is the Measurement Reporting phase and appears SIFS time after the Measurement Sounding phase.
 The Measurement results shall be carried in a Location Measurement Results (LMR) frames.
 LMR frames shall carry measurement results from RSTA to ISTA, and if negotiate from ISTA to RSTA.
-Measurement results carried in a Measurement Report Part shall be either from this availability window or the previous availability window used by ISTA ().
-The TF or NDPA of the preceding Location Sounding part shall indicate using the [TBD field] if associated measurement results are included in the same availability window or the successive availability window that includes medium allocation for sounding to the ISTA.
+Measurement results carried in a Measurement Reporting Part shall be either from this availability window or the previous availability window used by ISTA ().
+The TF or Ranging NDPA of the preceding Measurement Sounding part shall indicate using the [TBD field] if associated measurement results are included in the same availability window or the successive availability window that includes medium allocation for sounding to the ISTA.
 The RSTA to ISTA LMR are carried in an HE MU PPDU.
 If ISTA to RSTA LMR was negotiated the RSTA shall assign UL resources using a TF with type Location and sub-type LMR.

-CID 367/370:
+CID 367/370/375: